laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO

-- Remove +- weight if weight is negative on countdown screen.
-- Add open crimp, check if all grips available.
 - Remove difficulty and add label colour.
+- Fix stream has already been listened to of tabs container, fck
+- Get rid of navigationStreams on workout.
+Workout screen should be the one managing the pages.
+  And just pass the index and pages down as props, that way you wont need the whole thing.

 ### Large prio

+- Remove +- weight if weight is negative on countdown screen.
 - Overview on completed workouts need effective time hung.
 - Stopwatch option for rest periods
 - Stop and log, when a workout is more than you can handle that day.
 E.g. The last set is too much.
 - Keep screen alive when on countdown screen
 - Skip buttons so you can quickly complete a workout.
+- Add open crimp, check if all grips available.
 - Redesign toast
 - Graphs
 - Add board selection.
 Only beastmaker1000 atm.